 - From 1990 to the mid-2000s, confirmed cases of child sexual abuse went down by more than 50 percent, which is a big drop.
 Experts think more awareness, changes in society, and better prevention might have helped, but child sexual abuse still happens far too often.

-- Recently, the numbers have continued a slight decrease, but tens of thousands of children are still identified each year, and many more cases remain hidden.
+- Recently, the numbers have shown a slight decrease, but tens of thousands of children are still identified each year, and many more cases remain hidden, unreported, or are still actively taking place.

 Survivor and Perpetrator Profiles

 Girls face a higher chance of being sexually abused than boys.
 Around 82 percent of reported child sex abuse survivors are female, and about 18 percent are male.
+The victimization of both girls and boys can have serious and lasting effects on their well-being.
 Even though fewer boys are identified, that does not mean it is rare.
 Many studies also find that younger boys may be sexually abused in higher numbers than older boys.
 Yet overall, girls remain at higher risk.

 Age Matters